A Family of Convex Models to Achieve Fairness through Dispersion Control: Conclusion

 \section{Conclusion}

-The note presents a countably infinite family of convex models--parameterized by $\varepsilon\in[0,1]$--to control the dispersion of a subset of decision variables in an optimization problem.
+The article presents a countably infinite family of convex models--parameterized by $\varepsilon\in[0,1]$--to control the dispersion of a subset of decision variables in an optimization problem.
 The parameter $\varepsilon$ bounds dispersion: when $\varepsilon=0$, dispersion is unconstrained; when $\varepsilon=1$, dispersion is forced to zero.
 This family is indexed by integers $p \geqslant 2$, and all the models in the family are derived from first principles using the fundamental result of equivalence of finite-dimensional norms.
 For $p = 2$, the model is a second‑order cone; for $2<p<\infty$, it is an $\ell_p$‑norm cone; and for $p = \infty$, it reduces to a set of linear inequalities.
-The note also establishes several theoretical properties that align with intuitive notions of fair solutions.
+The article also establishes several theoretical properties that align with intuitive notions of fair solutions.
 The $p = \infty$ variant is appealing computationally since the model is linear.
+We then evaluate the trade‑offs of these models on the MAAP.
+In particular, the $p = \infty$ variant is appealing both computationally---since the model is linear---and in terms of dispersion control, as increasing $\varepsilon$ yields a more gradual reduction in dispersion.
 Finally, these models can be integrated into optimization models in many application domains to control dispersion or enforce the fairness of a vector of decision variables with minimal modifications to existing solution algorithms.

 \begin{appendices}